 It’s not just in the office that this is important — it’s important for Zoom calls too.
 If you’re constantly looking over the laptop at something else, not looking at who’s speaking, or slouching in your chair, those all send signals that you don’t really want to be there.
 Colleagues will pick up on that and it will create a weird vibe on the call for everyone involved — and perhaps, in an effort to wrap up the call quickly, risk team members not asking questions or providing next steps.
 Keeping these skills in mind as you communicate, whether it’s virtually or in-person, can start to make things easier for the team as a whole.
 The better everyone is communicating, the less stress everyone has to deal with — and that makes for happier, more productive, and more successful teams.

-Lea Naschberger, Content Project Manager
+Lea Naschberger, Senior Content Marketing Manager

 Lea is an expert in HR topics such as employee benefits or corporate learning.
 She believes that multilingual teams are the key to success.